-As you know, Marvel Studios, using what they had left after selling rights to their famous characters to get out of bankruptcy in the 90's, debuted their grand plan for a shared universe with Iron Man back in 2008.
+Using what they had left after selling rights to their famous characters to get out of bankruptcy in the 90's, Marvel’s brightest minds banded together independently to form Marvel Studios.
+In 2008, they debuted their grand plan for a shared universe with Iron Man.

 But I'm going to do it.
 Because that's what heroes do.

 Following the unexpected success of Guardians of the Galaxy in 2014, the sequel following the unlikely team-up took center stage as Marvel's summer opener in 2017.
 Dubbed "Vol. 2," James Gunn's sequel stays to the whimsical, out-of-this-world tone that made the first one such a hit.